 - Always keep a safe distance in all directions around your model to avoid collisions or injury.
 This model is controlled by a radio signal subject to interference from many sources outside your control.
-Interference can cause momentary loss of control. - Always operate your model in open spaces away from full-size vehicles, traffic and people. - Always carefully follow the directions and warnings for this and any optional support equipment (chargers, rechargeable battery packs, etc.). - Always keep all chemicals, small parts and anything electrical out of the reach of children. - Always avoid water exposure to all equipment not specifically designed and protected for this purpose.
-Moisture causes damage to electronics. - Always engage throttle hold before approaching the aircraft.
+Interference can cause momentary loss of control. - Always operate your model in open spaces away from full-size vehicles, traffic and people. - · Always carefully follow the directions and warnings for this and any optional support equipment (chargers, rechargeable battery packs, etc.). - · Always keep all chemicals, small parts and anything electrical out of the reach of children. - Always avoid water exposure to all equipment not specifically designed and protected for this purpose.
+Moisture causes damage to electronics. - .
+Never place any portion of the model in your mouth as it could cause serious injury or even death.

-- Never place any portion of the model in your mouth as it could cause serious injury or even death. - Never operate your model with low transmitter batteries. - Always keep aircraft in sight and under control. - · Always move the throttle fully down at rotor strike. - · Always use fully charged batteries. - Always keep transmitter powered on while aircraft is powered. - Always remove batteries before disassembly. - · Always keep moving parts clean. - · Always keep parts dry. - Always let parts cool after use before touching. - · Always remove batteries after use. - Never operate aircraft with damaged wiring. - Never touch moving parts.
+- Never operate your model with low transmitter batteries. - · Always keep aircraft in sight and under control. - Always move the throttle fully down at rotor strike. - Always use fully charged batteries. - Always keep transmitter powered on while aircraft is powered. - · Always remove batteries before disassembly. - Always keep moving parts clean. - Always keep parts dry. - Always let parts cool after use before touching. - Always remove batteries after use. - Never operate aircraft with damaged wiring. - Never touch moving parts.

-WARNING AGAINST COUNTERFEIT PRODUCTS: If you ever need to replace a SpektrumTM component found in a Horizon Hobby product, always purchase from Horizon Hobby, LLC or a Horizon Hobby authorized dealer to ensure authentic high-quality SpektrumTM product.
-Horizon Hobby, LLC disclaims all support and warranty with regards, but not limited to, compatibility and performance of counterfeit products or products claiming compatibility with DSM® or SpektrumTM technology.
+WARNING AGAINST COUNTERFEIT PRODUCTS: If you ever need to replace your Spektrum receiver found in a Horizon Hobby product, always purchase from Horizon Hobby, LLC or a Horizon Hobby authorized dealer to ensure authentic high-quality Spektrum product.
+Horizon Hobby, LLC disclaims all support and warranty with regards. but not limited to, compatibility and performance of counterfeit products or products claiming compatibility with DSM or Spektrum technology.